Fitness to practise (FTP) procedures

 • undertakings (where an assessment of health or performance has been carried out).

-In some cases where the case examiners believe the facts do amount to impaired fitness to practice, but an FTP tribunal would not erase the doctor, the case examiners may also offer undertakings.
+In some cases where the case examiners believe the facts do amount to impaired fitness to practise, but an FTP tribunal would not erase the doctor, the case examiners may also offer undertakings.

 Warnings